 Integrating Cannabis Into Patient Care

 Cannabis is not a conventional medicine.
 As a result, physicians may face unique situations and challenges in making the decision whether to recommend, certify, or even condone medical cannabis use for a patient.
-Some of the issues physicians may face include:

 Lack of information about delivery methods and quality